medic/cht-docs/content/en/core/guides/update-dependencies.md

 ## Steps

-1. `git checkout main && git pull` - get the latest code
+1. Checkout and pull the latest default branch - get the latest code
 2. `git checkout -b "<issue>-update-dendencies"` - make a branch

 Then for each folder go through these steps.